• Home

 Clear lenses

+Clear lenses are most common and are primarily suitable for interior and mechanical applications.
 They transmit light well and can absorb up to 99.9% of UV light.

 Samurai Hawk veiligheidsbril